Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/HOL.md

 <a name="Ex2Task2" />
-#### Task 2 – Running the Notification enabled Windows Metro Style App ####
+#### Task 2 – Running the Notification enabled Windows 8 Style UI App ####

 In this task, you will run the client application you created in the previous exercise to create a channel for the WNS and register it with the Notification App Server.

-1. Return to your Windows Metro Style App where you configured the notifications.
+1. Return to your Windows 8 Style UI App where you configured the notifications.
 1. Once the solution has opened press **F5**.
 Due the configuration you made previously when the application launches it will call **openNotificationsChannel()** method.
 This will request a channel from **WNS** and submit it to the **Notifications App Server** you deployed to Windows Azure.
 In the **statusMessage** div, you will see that the **Channel URI** was sent successfully to your service.

 	![Client output after successful channel request from WNS and registering with notification app server](images/client-output-after-successful-channel-reques.png?raw=true)